gro-intelligence/api-client/README.md

 The `gro_client` command line interface does a keyword search for the inputs and finds a random matching data series.
 It displays the data series it picked in the command line and writes the data points out to a file in the current directory called `gro_client_output.csv`.
 This tool is useful for simple queries, but anything more complex should be done using the provided Python packages.

-Further documentation can be found in the [api/client/](api/client) directory and on our [wiki](https://github.com/gro-intelligence/api-client/wiki).
+Further documentation can be found on the Gro Developers site at <developers.gro-intelligence.com>.